Westvirjeni

 Owning a business with your spouse can be a recipe for disaster for some, but Jeni says making their own schedule and having different tasks for the business gives her and Kevin the space to make it work.
 Mark Harding laughs as he describes one key role that Kevin performs: translator for Jeni’s shorthand language.

 Kevin wears many hats for the business but one of the most daunting is the upkeep of the twelve-acre farm.
-When speaking with him, that’s when his face lit up the most.
+When speaking with him, that’s when he was the most happy.
 As he talks about cutting back the thorn-riddled Osage Orange trees, he interrupts himself and says,

 “Do you know it’s the hottest burning wood east of the Mississippi?”

-Pointing as he speaks, he highlights an area where they are the natural border to the property, and their thick dark branches create an eerie but magical overhang effect.
+Pointing as he speaks, he highlights an area where they are the natural border to the property, and their thick dark branches create an eerie but magical overhanging effect.

-“We used to call them monkey brains as a kid, [due to the oddly-shaped inedible fruit] but when you cut them, the wood is such a bright color, and if the wood isn’t really dry when you burn it, it throws sparks like crazy.
+“We used to call [the oddly-shaped inedible fruit] monkey brains as a kid, and when you cut the branches, the wood is such a bright color… and if the wood isn’t really dry when you burn it, it throws sparks like crazy.
 I had no idea they were this cool.”

 Quick to talk and quick to laugh, it’s the shared passion that Jeni and Kevin have that inspires their team members and their clientele.
 You can feel it as you talk with the team and see it in the arrangements they create.
 They are all as stunning and unique as the flowery works of art they display.